Introduction and Overview

 Value: 4Jh7XUA2112893550SEmPsSfzCOO4JFFl

-Purpose: Facebook sets the "datr" cookie when a web browser accesses facebook.com, and the cookie helps identify login activity and protect users.
+Purpose: Facebook sets the “datr” cookie when a web browser accesses facebook.com, and the cookie helps identify login activities and protect users.

 Expiry date: after 2 years